Jack polynomials and orientability generating series of maps: Introduction

-Investigation of the normalized characters $\Ch_\pi(\lambda)$ in the case when $\lambda=p\times q$ is a \emph{rectangular} Young diagram was initiated by Stanley \cite{Stanley2003/04} who noticed that they have a particularly simple structure; in particular he showed that formula \eqref{eq:alpha=1} holds true in this special case.
+Investigation of the normalized characters $\Ch_\pi(\lambda)$ in the case when $\lambda=p\times q$ is a \emph{rectangular} Young diagram was initiated by Stanley \cite{Stanley2003/04} who noticed that they have a particularly simple structure; in particular he showed that the formula \eqref{eq:alpha=1} holds true in this special case.

 This line of research was continued by Lassalle \cite{Lassalle2008a} who (apart from other results) studied Jack characters $\Ch^{(\alpha)}_\pi(p\times q)$ on rectangular Young diagrams.
-In particular, Lassalle found a recurrence relation \cite[formula (6.2)]{Lassalle2008a} fulfilled by such characters; this recurrence relates values of the characters on a fixed rectangular Young diagram $p\times q$, corresponding to various partitions $\pi$.
-This recurrence relation is essential for the current paper; Conjecture \ref{conj:precise} was formulated by a careful attempt of reverse-engineer the hidden hypothetical combinatorial structure behind Lassalle's recurrence.

-In particular, our measure of non-orientability of maps $\weight_M$ was from the very beginning chosen in such a way that Conjecture \ref{conj:precise} is true for an arbitrary rectangular Young diagram $\lambda=p \times q$.
-We will discuss these issues and prove Conjecture \ref{conj:precise} for rectangular Young diagrams in Section \ref{sec:rectangular}.
+In particular, Lassalle found a recurrence relation \cite[formula (6.2)]{Lassalle2008a} fulfilled by such characters; this recurrence relates the values of Jack characters on a fixed rectangular Young diagram $p\times q$, corresponding to various partitions $\pi$.
+This recurrence relation is essential for the current paper; expression \eqref{eq:conjectured-stanley} was formulated by a careful attempt to reverse-engineer the hypothetical hidden combinatorial structure behind Lassalle's recurrence.
+In particular, our measure of non-orientability of maps $\weight_M$ was from the very beginning chosen in such a way that the formula \eqref{eq:our-dream-equality} from \cref{conj:precise} holds true for an arbitrary rectangular Young diagram $\lambda=p \times q$.
+In \cref{sec:rectangular} we will discuss these issues and prove the following theorem. \begin{theorem}\ \begin{itemize} \item If $\lambda=p\times q$ is a rectangular Young diagram then the answer for \cref{conj:precise} is positive; in other words

-Extensive computer exploration leads us to believe that Conjecture \ref{conj:precise} might be true if the Young diagram $\lambda$ is not far from being rectangular.
-We state it precisely as follows (the missing notation will be presented in Section \ref{sec:Conj_Is_False}). \begin{conjecture} Conjecture \ref{conj:precise} is true if $\lambda=(p_1,p_2) \times (q_1,q_2)$ is a multirectangular Young diagram consisting of (at most) two rectangles. \end{conjecture} Our computer exploration supports this conjecture.
-It would imply explicit formulas for quadratic terms of Kerov polynomials for Jack characters (analogous formulas for the linear terms are known to hold true because Conjecture \ref{conj:main} holds true for rectangular Young diagrams); for details see \cite{Orientability2}.